Riding in Bend.

 - Sisters Ranger District: (541) 549-7700

 Don’t Get Your Bike Stolen

 It’s a bummer to have to talk about this, but people get their bikes stolen in Central Oregon.
 Why?
 Well, like a lot of riding destinations, there’s a LOT of nice bikes rolling around this town.
 And, sadly, a lot of the time these bikes are not locked up or are left in places where it’s too easy to steal them.
 Our recommendation?
-Don’t make it so easy for bike thieves and don’t leave your fancy bike anywhere, even if you think it’s only going to sit unattended for a minute.
+Here’s our suggestions on How To Not Get Your Bike Stolen In Bend.
 We also recommend registering your bikes on Bike Index.

 The Best Mtn.
 Bikes from Trek, Juliana, and Santa Cruz.